Back to Resources

 • Detection and response effectiveness review

-• Corrective actions with owners and deadlines
+• Corrective actions with owners, deadlines, and verification steps

 • Lessons learned and process improvements